 ALSO READNifty drops by 78 pts due to selling pressure Aurobindo Pharma acquires Portuguese pharma company - Generis Farmaceutica S.A.
 Aurobindo Pharma gets USFDA nod for its anti-epileptic drug Aurobindo Pharma to buy Portugal's Generis for 135 mn euro Aurobindo Pharma gets USFDA nod for Meropenem injection

+As a counter-measure, they come up with duties under the multi-lateral WTO regime.
+Anti-dumping steps are taken to ensure fair trade and provide a level-playing field to the domestic industry.
 They are not a measure to restrict import or cause an unjustified increase in cost of products.